afzalarsalan/linux-surfacebook/README.md

  - Proper multitouch support for the Surface Book keyboard, allowing two-finger scroll (etc): https://raw.githubusercontent.com/shvr/fedora-surface-pro-3-kernel/master/Add-multitouch-support-for-Microsoft-Type-Cover-3.patch

  - Some touchscreen support that may or may not work in the future based on patch maintenance, courtesy of the IPTS-New Repo: https://github.com/ipts-linux-org/ipts-linux-new

+ - A wifi patch made necessary due to a restucturing of the wireless driver which caused random kernel crashes on network activity: https://bugzilla.kernel.org/show_bug.cgi?id=188351

 ## Building